 Observe and be prepared to transplant it into a larger pot

-Make sure that your cuttings get direct light and keep them in a room temperature environment.
-Watch out for too much moisture to build up on the inside of the plastic bag.
+Ensure that your cuttings get direct light and keep them in a room-temperature environment.
+Watch out for too much moisture on the plastic bag’s inside.

-If you have planted several cuttings in one and the same pot you will have to transplant the cuttings into new pots as they develop.
-This will however not be necessary for at least 4-6 weeks as it takes time for the new plants to get established.
+If you have planted several cuttings in the same pot, you will have to transplant them into new pots as they develop.
+This will, however, not be necessary for at least 4-6 weeks as it takes time for the new plants to get established.

 And there you have it.
-If you have made it this far in the process you are almost halfway to growing rosemary plants from your fresh rosemary cuttings.
+If you have made it this far, you are almost halfway to growing rosemary plants from your fresh rosemary cuttings.

 The main reason for planting 1 stem cutting per pot is to reduce the risk of disturbing the cuttings as they are developing.

 But there are still hurdles to cross.
 Next, we will look at 11 common mistakes when growing and caring for a rosemary plant.
-Rosemary is in many ways a hardy plant.
-But still, there are things to observe if you want your plant to be a perennial that indeed does come back every year.
+Rosemary is, in many ways, a hardy plant.
+But still, there are things to observe if you want your plant to be a perennial that does come back every year.

 11 mistakes to avoid caring for a rosemary plant

-Getting rosemary cuttings to root is an achievement but still only half the battle.
-Now you need to ensure that you give your developing rosemary plants the best possible care.
-If you do, this perennial herb will serve you and your kitchen well for many years to come.
+Getting rosemary cuttings to root is an achievement, but still only half the battle.
+You must ensure that you give your developing rosemary plants the best possible care.
+If you do, this perennial herb will serve you and your kitchen well for many years.

 Here are 11 mistakes to avoid to help you troubleshoot problems and show how to grow a healthy rosemary plant.